Reset password

 Set admin password

-If you have forgotten the admin password or want to set it from an automated setup flow, you can set the password via the command-line interface.
+If you've forgotten your admin password or need to set it during an automated setup process, you can do so using the command-line interface.

 $ emailengine password -p secretvalue --dbs.redis="redis://127.0.0.1:6379/8"